dots-platform/dots-platform.github.io/_posts/2023-06-27-Coinbase Wallet as a Service.md

 The backup mechanism works by encrypting each shard of the private key under different backup keys, and providing a proof that these backups collectively encrypt the private key associated with the given public key.
 Then, a public key is enabled for use only after the backup recovery system has verified that it has a set of valid backups.

-Coinbase also offers a “self-custody backup” solution where the user can hold both shares encrypted under strong keys.
+Coinbase also offers a "self-custody backup" solution where the user can hold both shares encrypted under strong keys.

 ### Code